 - Difficulty breathing

-Management of mild gestational hypertension or preeclampsia without severe features may take place either in a hospital or on an outpatient basis (you can stay at home with close monitoring by your health care provider).
+Management of mild gestational hypertension or preeclampsia without severe features may take place either in a hospital or on an outpatient basis (you can stay at home with close monitoring by your obstetrician-gynecologist (ob-gyn) or other health care professional).
 You may be asked to keep track of your baby’s movements by doing a daily kick count and to measure your blood pressure at home.
-You will need to see your health care provider at least weekly and sometimes twice weekly.
+You will need to see your ob-gyn or other health care professional at least weekly and sometimes twice weekly.
 Once you reach 37 weeks of pregnancy, it may be recommended that you have your baby.
 If test results show that the baby is not doing well, you may need to have the baby earlier.

 Cardiovascular Disease: Disease of the heart and blood vessels.